 Sylvia received a B.S. in Chemical Engineering from the University of Texas at Austin and an MBA from the Duke Fuqua School of Business, Weekend MBA Program.

 David received a B.S. in Electrical Engineering from Boston University and an MBA from the Fuqua School of Business at Duke University.
-While at Fuqua, David was a DAR Fellow and a Rollins Scholar.
-Before attending Fuqua, David worked as a consultant for Cerner Corporation, a leading U.S. supplier of healthcare information technology solutions.
-David was also the Founder/CEO of DG Realty Group, LLC, a residential real estate investment firm.
-In his spare time, David enjoys traveling, motorcycle riding and spending time with family and friends.
+While at Fuqua, David was a Development and Alumni Relations Fellow and a Rollins Scholar.
+In his spare time, David enjoys traveling, bicycle/motorcycle riding and spending time with family and friends.